-As the house of Austria, throughout all her extensive dominions, had ever Chap.
-IV. made religion the pretence of their usurpations, they now met with relistance from a like principle; and the catholic religion, as usual, had ranged itself on the side of monarchy; the protestant, on that of liberty.
-The states of Bohemia, having taken arms against the Emperor Mathias, continued their revolt against his succeffor Ferdinand, and claimed the observance of all the edicts enacted in favour of the new religion, together with the reftoration of their antient laws and conftitution.
-The neighbouring principalities, Silesia, Moravia, Lusatia, Austria, even the kingdom of Hungary, took part in the quarrel; and throughout all these populous and martial provinces, the spirit of discord and civil war had universally diffused itself.
+As the house of Austria, throughout all her extensive dominions, had ever made religion the pretence of their usurpations, they now met with resistance from a like principle; and the catholic religion, as usual, had ranged itself on the side of monarchy; the protestant, on that of liberty.
+The states of Bohemia, having taken arms against the Emperor Mathias, continued their revolt against his successor Ferdinand, and claimed the observance of all the edicts enacted in favour of the new religion, together with the restoration of their antient laws and constitution.
+The neighbouring principalities, Silesia, Moravia, Lusatia, Austria, even the kingdom of Hungary took part in the quarrel; and throughout all these populous and martial provinces, the spirit of discord and civil war had universally diffused itself .

-FERDINAND II. who possessed more vigour and ability, tho' not more lenity and moderation, than are usual with the Austrian princes, strongly armed himfelf for the recovery of his authority; and besides employing the assistance of his subjects, who professed the antient religion, he engaged on his side a powerful alliance of the neighbouring potentates.
-All the catholic princes of the empire had embraced his defence; even Saxony, the most powerful of the protestant: Poland had declared itself in his favour; and, above all, the Spanish monarch, deeming his own interest closely connected with that of the younger branch of his family, prepared powerful succours from Italy, and from the Low Countries; and he also advanced large sums for the support of Ferdinand and of the catholic religion.
+Ferdinand II. who possessed more vigour and ability, tho' not more lenity and moderation, than are usual with the Austrian princes, strongly armed himself for the recovery of his authority; and besides employing the assistance of his subjects, who professed the antient religion, he engaged on his side a powerful alliance of the neighbouring potentates.
+All the catholic princes of the empire had embraced his defence; even Saxony, the most powerful of the protestant: Poland had declared itself in his favour +; and, above all, the Spanish monarch, deeming his own interest closely connected with that of the younger branch of his family, prepared powerful succours from Italy, and from the Low Countries; and he also advanced large sums for the support of Ferdinand and of the catholic religion.

-THE states of Bohemia, alarmed with these mighty preparations, began also to follicit foreign affistance; and, together with that support, which they obtained from the evangelical union in Germany, they endeavoured to establish connexions with greater princes.
-They cast their eyes on Frederic, Elector of Palatine.
-They considered, that, besides the power of his own state, which was considerable, he was fon-in-law to the King of England, and nephew to Prince Maurice, whose authority was become almost absolute in the United Provinces.
+The states of Bohemia, alarmed with these mighty preparations, began also to solicit foreign assistance; and, together with that support, which they obtained from the evangelical union in Germany, they endeavoured to establish connexions with greater princes.
+They cast their eyes on Frederic, Elector Palatine.
+They considered, that, besides the power of his own state, which was considerable, he was son-in-law to the King of England, and nephew to Prince Maurice, whose authority was become almost absolute in the United Provinces.
 They hoped, that these princes, moved by the connections of blood, as well as by the tie of their common religion, would interest themselves in all the fortunes of Frederic, and would promote his greatness.
-They therefore made him a tender of their crown, which they confidered as elective; and the young Palatine, stimulated by ambition, without consulting either James or Maurice, whose opposition he forefaw, immediately accepted the offer, and marched all his forces into Bohemia, in support of his new subjects.
+They therefore made him a tender of their ms